django-tastypie/django-tastypie/docs/tutorial.rst

 Getting Started with Tastypie
 =============================

-Tastypie is a reusable app (that is, it relies only on it's own code and focuses on providing just a REST-style API) and is suitable for providing an API to any application without having to modify the sources of that app.
+Tastypie is a reusable app (that is, it relies only on its own code and focuses on providing just a REST-style API) and is suitable for providing an API to any application without having to modify the sources of that app.